jartis/songler/README.md

 * Dashboard for configuring your song list
 * Some kind of user/auth system
 * Request security and whatnot
-* Public display of a user's songlist
-* Request from songlist page
 * "Last Ignored"?
 Recently ignored songs should creep up less frequently?
 * Show requester names in song list?
 (Checkable option?)
 * Save display configuration